-- The draft budget for 2011/12 was presented to Members for approval on 20 December 2010 and the Prudential Indicators and Treasury Management Strategy have been prepared using the relevant data contained in the revenue and capital budgets approved by Members. - This report shows the Prudential Indicators for 2011/12 to 2013/14 and outlines the strategy to be followed regarding borrowing and investing the Authority's funds in the financial year 2011/12.
-The report also sets out proposals for the Authority's policy on MRP for 2011/12.
+- The draft budget for 2012/13 was presented to Members for approval on 19 December 2011 and the Prudential Indicators and Treasury Management Strategy have been prepared using the relevant data contained in the revenue and capital budgets approved by Members. - This report shows the Prudential Indicators for 2012/13 to 2014/15 and outlines the strategy to be followed regarding borrowing and investing the Authority's funds in the financial year 2012/13.
+The report also sets out proposals for the Authority's policy on MRP for 2012/13.
 The papers attached set out:-

-- (i) a list of prudential indicators as required by the CIPFA Prudential Code for Capital Finance in Local Authorities (Appendix A); - (ii) the Treasury Management Strategy outlining the strategy to be followed regarding short and long-term borrowing for 2011/12 in accordance with the CIPFA code of Practice on Treasury Management (Appendix B); - (iii) the strategy to be followed regarding the investment of Fire and Rescue Authority funds (Appendix C); - (iv) Minimum Revenue Provision Statement (Appendix D). - Members should note that the Treasury Management advisors, Butlers, used by Conwy County Borough Council who has the responsibility for the Fire Service Treasury function has been transferred by its parent company to Sector, which is part of the Capita group of companies.
+- (i) a list of prudential indicators as required by the CIPFA Prudential Code for Capital Finance in Local Authorities (Appendix A); - (ii) the Treasury Management Strategy outlining the strategy to be followed regarding short and long-term borrowing for 2012/13 in accordance with the CIPFA code of Practice on Treasury Management (Appendix B); - (iii) the strategy to be followed regarding the investment of Fire and Rescue Authority funds (Appendix C); - (iv) Minimum Revenue Provision Statement (Appendix D). - The Committee should note that the strategies in the report have been prepared using guidance from the Treasury Management advisors, Sector, used by Conwy County Borough Council who has the responsibility for the Fire Service Treasury function.